 This series is configured individually depending on the installation conditions and can be used in applications involving higher tensile and compressive loads.

-- Angle joint similar to DIN 71802 form CS, short variant
+- Angle joint similar to DIN 71802 form CS, short version

 This variant can be used in compact installation spaces while remaining fully functional.
 With the exception of the shortened design of the ball socket, the joint corresponds to the DIN 71802 joint, CS form.

-- Angle joint similar to DIN 71802 form CS, long variant
+- Angle joint similar to DIN 71802 form CS, long version

 This variant is suitable if additional thread turns are required at the ball socket due to design reasons, for example for adjustments or settings.
 With the exception of the longer design of the ball socket, the joint corresponds to the DIN 71802 joint, form CS.